Tim55667757/TKSBrokerAPI/README_EN.md

 To close a previously opened position (both "long" or "short") use the `--close-trade` (`--cancel-trade`) key, preceded by the instrument with the `--ticker key `.
 In fact, a market order is opened with the direction opposite to the open position.
 To close positions for several instruments, you can use the similar key `--close-trades` (`--cancel-trades`), after which define the required tickers (the `--ticker` key is no longer required).

 You can also use the common key `--close-all` (`--cancel-all`).
 If you specify it without parameters, then an attempt will be made to close all instruments and orders, except for those that are blocked or not available for trading.
 First, all orders will be closed, otherwise, for example, limit orders may block the closing of part of the available volumes for instruments.
-Then, in order, positions will be closed for all instruments: stocks, bonds, ETFs and futures.
+Then, in order, positions will be closed for all instruments: shares, bonds, ETFs and futures.
 This key is more convenient when you need to urgently close all positions than to perform these operations one by one.

 ❗ It is important to note that in the current version of TKSBrokerAPI, open currency positions will not be closed with the `--close-all` (`--cancel-all`) key.
 This is because other instruments may use different base currencies.
 In addition, the user may not want to reduce their currency positions in order to buy other instruments with these funds in the future.
 If necessary, currency positions can be closed manually using the keys `--buy`, `--sell`, `--close-trade` or `--close-trades`.

 To selectively reduce positions, you can use the `--close-all` (`--cancel-all`) key, followed by one or more instrument's types, separated by spaces:
 - `orders` — close all orders (both limit and stop orders),
-- `shares` — close all stock positions,
+- `shares` — close all share positions,
 - `bonds` — close all positions on bonds,
 - `etfs` — close all ETFs positions,
 - `futures` — close all futures positions,